 Of all the fields of energy that exists, we, as humans, perceive less than 1% (0.0035% to be exact) of them with our 5 senses.
-More than 99.6% of the fabric of this universe is imperceptible to us through our senses organs, and yet we’re convinced that what we can experience through our senses is all that’s “real” – and believe there is no other reality or dimension to our being other than what we can sense by looking in the mirror.
+More than 99.9965% of the fabric of this universe is imperceptible to us through our senses organs, and yet we’re convinced that what we can experience through our senses is all that’s “real” – and believe there is no other reality or dimension to our being other than what we can sense by looking in the mirror.

 When we observe the fabric of reality at the quantum level, more and more evidence seems to point to the idea that the entire universe is a conscious field of energy, a canvass of sorts, that we as individuals, and collectively as an aggregation of sentient beings, project our conscious awareness onto, which creates the experiences that we have.
 In other words, we each are the center and the circumference of all of our experiences and are the center of our “own” universe.
 Our “realities” simply overlap with one another’s.

 Here’s the odd part.
 Nothing, in reality, seems to exist until we consciously project our awareness onto it.
 In other words, nothing exists in our reality until we become consciously aware of it.

-Just as Einstein stated, that reality is just an illusion, what if what we think of as “reality” is really just another dream state, another form of consciousness, but in high definition?
+Just as Einstein stated, that reality is just an illusion, what if what we think of as “reality” is really just another dream state, another form of consciousness?
+Like a dream state, only in high definition?

 In a dream state, we see, yet without employing the use of eyes.
 We hear, yet without employing the use of ears.
 We taste things, but what are we tasting and what are we tasting them with?
 We engage in dialogue with others, experience tactile sensations, even sensations such as moving or falling.
 In our dreams, we experience all our same emotions and experience virtually every perception we experience in our waking “reality” and yet dismiss it as an “unreal“ fabrication of the subconscious mind.